Hyperbolicity of Generic High-Degree Hypersurfaces in Complex Projective Space: Construction of Slanted Vector Fields for Jet Space

-\bigbreak\begin{nodesignation}{\it Remark on Homogeneous Weights of Vector Fields.} \end{nodesignation} We would like to consider the effect on the weight of a jet differential after the application of the vector fields which we have constructed.
+\bigbreak\begin{nodesignation}{\it Use of Slanted Vector Fields to Lower Vanishing Order of Jet Differentials and to Generate Linearly Independent Jet Differentials.} \end{nodesignation} First we would like to make a remark about the weight of a jet differential after the application of the vector fields which we have constructed.
 The weight of $d^jx_\ell$ is $j$.
 The coordinates $x_\ell$ has weight zero and does not contribute at all to the computation of weights.
 When we consider the vector field which starts with to clear the denominator we have to multiply the result by the factor so that one ends up with

 which means that the action of the vector field after clearing out the denominator preserves the weight of the jet differential.
-Moreover, by the explicit construction of the slanted vector fields of low vertical pole order, we cannot apply them to $(n-1)$-jet differentials to get $k$-jet differentials for $k<n-1$.
+Moreover, by the explicit construction of the slanted vector fields of low vertical pole order, we cannot apply them to $(n-1)$-jet differentials to lower their orders to get $k$-jet differentials for some $k<n-1$.

-\medbreak By applying slanted vector fields of low vertical pole order (from Proposition \ref{vector_field_projective_space}), at points of $X$ where the $(n-1)$-jet differentials (assumed to be holomorphically extendible to holomorphic jet differentials on neighboring hypersurfaces $X^{(\alpha)}$) are not zero pointwise, we can lower the multiplicity of the common zero-set of all holomorphic $(n-1)$-jet differentials vanishing on an ample divisor as functions of $d^\ell x_j$ ($1\leq j\leq n$, $1\leq\ell\leq n-1$) with $x_1,\cdots,x_{n-1}$ being regarded as local coordinates of $X$ to yield already at this point the conclusion that, for the degree $\delta$ of $X$ sufficiently large, there is a proper subvariety of $X$ which contains the image of all nonconstant holomorphic maps from ${\mathbb C}$ to $X$, as explained in (\ref{differentiate_to_lower_vanishing_order}) below, under the assumption that, for some $0<\theta<\theta^\prime\leq 1$, there is a holomorphic $(n-1)$-jet differential on $X$ whose weight $m$ is of order at most comparable to $\delta^\theta$ and whose order of vanishing at the intersection of $X$ and the infinity hyperplane of ${\mathbb P}_n$ is of order at least comparable to $\delta^{\theta^\prime}$.